Healthcare Kansas (KS) Rank #45 of 50

 90th Percentile $144,246

 The largest employment areas for pharmacists in Kansas include Wichita, Overland Park, Kansas City, and Topeka.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Pharmacist in Kansas